isomerpages/mol-services/index.md

 ---
 layout: homepage
-title: Isomer Site
+title: Moments of Life
 description: Brief site description here
-image: /images/isomer-logo.svg
+image: /images/mol-logo.jpg
 permalink: /
 notification: Here's a notification bar you can use!
 sections: